SoftwareEngineeringToolDemos/ICSE-2013-NavClus/build-vm/README.md

 * The commands for installing Java 8 have been taken from <a href="https://github.com/aglover">Andrew Glover's<a> <a href="https://github.com/aglover/ubuntu-equip">github repository</a>.
 * The commands for installing Eclipse in have been taken from <a href="http://blog.versioneye.com/2015/05/05/setting-up-a-dev-environment-with-vagrant/">this blog</a>.
 * <a href="http://www.dev9.com/article/2014/9/dev-environments-with-vagrant">Vagrant tutorial</a> by Dustin Barnes

+## Troubleshooting in case of any failure:
+* If "vagrant up" fails during the provisioning with errors related to VBoxManage.exe (the chances of this happenning are very slim), please run "vagrant reload --provision" and vagrant picks up the provisioning from where it left off.